Tannukly/Nightwatch_Rasp/README.md

 * rasp.java
 *

-## Notes on the files and folders:
+## 📁Notes on the files and folders:

 ### Rasp InsecureBankv2:
 Here you will find the InsecureBankv2 application with the RASP solution already implemented.
 This folder is intended for you to download it for the purpose of studying, modifying, or improving the RASP, using Android Studio to compile the folder after making your modifications.